 It may be the era of austerity but, as parents, we’re still splashing out on birthday presents for our own children and other people’s.

 In our survey of 740 MadeForMums parents, carried out in association with the Scotch brand, we found that 34% of you spend over £100 on birthday presents for each of your children, while 43% spend between £40 and £99.

 We also discovered that a third of you spend between £9-£10 on a present for someone else’s child and only 22% go for something more modest, paying under £5.

 What our survey did reveal was that some parents just can’t spend enough when it comes to buying a birthday present for their child.
 When we asked you for the most extravagant or outrageous present you’d seen a child being given, you gave us some jaw-dropping answers.

 By far the most popular extravagant present was the electric mini car for toddlers, which retail for upwards of £100 – 45 of you knew little children who had received these.

-You also knew of 23 children who had received a pony, 18 given a laptop, 15 an iPad including four for 4 year olds and one for a 2 year old, 8 had a quad bike and two children had been given Tiffany necklaces.
+You also knew of 23 children who had received a pony, 18 given a laptop, 15 an iPad including four for 4-year-olds and one for a 2-year-old, eight had been given a quad bike, and two children had been given Tiffany necklaces.